cgat-developers/cgat-flow/README.rst

     # download installation script:
     curl -O https://raw.githubusercontent.com/cgat-developers/cgat-flow/master/install.sh

-    # and then:
+    # then run:
+    bash install.sh --full-install --install-dir </full/path/to/folder/without/trailing/slash>

+    # you can also test your installation with:
-    bash install.sh --install-dir </full/path/to/folder/without/trailing/slash>
+    bash install.sh --test --install-dir </full/path/to/folder/without/trailing/slash>

 On the other hand, if you prefer to use the development version of the code, run this instead::